Optimise Your Brain With Neurodivergent-Friendly Foods

 Then, a few months down the line, you’ll see positive shifts in your mood.
 Perhaps you’ll even be enjoying cooking healthy foods.

-There is no instant fix, so remember to be kind to yourself.
+There is no instant fix, so be kind to yourself.
 None of us is capable of sustaining drastic change.
 Change won’t happen overnight, but you can begin heading in the right direction.

-Book a call to discover how food and nutrition can help you manage your ADHD.
+Book a call to discover how food and nutrition can help you manage your condition.

-Luke is an ADHD and executive function coach, diagnosed with ADHD himself in 1994.
-With over 20 years of experience as a qualified chef, he also incorporates nutrition and health coaching into his practice.
+Luke is a coach, mentor & neurodiversity specialist, diagnosed with ADHD himself in 1994.
+With over 20 years of experience as a qualified chef, he also incorporates education on food and nutrition into his practice.

 Luke specialises in impostor phenomenon, perfectionism, and rejection sensitivity, creating a safe space for clients to uncover their strengths.
 He works with creative minds, freelancers, mid-career professionals, and entrepreneurs.